jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

-Even though it might look and sound as if we have a pretty clear picture of what factors affected the probability of survival the night of the Titanic shipwreck it is important to remember that with the data and methods used, we are only able to prove that there are a correlation between the variables examined.
+Even though it might look and sound as if we have a pretty clear picture of what factors affected the probability of survival the night of the Titanic shipwreck it is important to remember that with the data and methods used, we are only able to prove that there is a correlation between the variables examined.
 We would need more data and a controlled environment to be able to draw any conclusions regarding the causality between the relationships we observed.